Easy Mirror Glaze Recipe and Video

 Mirror glaze or mirror glaze cakes are also known as ‘shiny cakes’ are the latest trends in the cake world.
 These pretty mirror cakes are so impressive and yet so easy to master.
 This simple, easy and effortless recipe with my tips and troubleshooting will show you how to make mirror glaze perfectly every single time.

 Have you seen the hype about these mirror glaze cakes recently?
 Wow!
-It’s got to the latest craze in the cake world.
+It’s got to be the latest craze in the cake world.
 Mirror Glaze aka Shiny Cakes.

-There is Russian confectioner on Instagram that has these cakes and they just blow my mind every single time.
-These have been on my wishlist for a while and I really wanted to make one and share the recipe with you too.
+There is a Russian confectioner on Instagram that has these cakes and they just blow my mind every single time.
+These have been on my wishlist for a while and I really wanted to make one and share the recipe with you.

-This inside of this cake is a Chocolate Mousse Cake with a Chocolate Torte insert.
-And tomorrow or rather my next post I wanna show you how I made it.
+Inside of this cake is a chocolate mousse cake with a chocolate torte insert.
+And tomorrow or rather in my next post, I wanna show you how I made it.
 Yeey!

 So what’s the mirror glaze made of?

 Well, it’s kinda sweet!
-It has sugar, glucose, condensed milk, gelatin and white chocolate.
-Having said that; you don’t really use so much on the cake.
-You still need to make more than you need.
+It has sugar, glucose, condensed milk, gelatin, and white chocolate.
+Having said that, you don’t really use so much on the cake.
+And yet, you still need to make more than you need.
 But It barely coats the cake in a thin film that really does not make much of a difference to the cake recipe.

-For example, this was a chocolate mousse cake with chocolate torte insert and almost everybody said they did not taste the glaze much.
+For example, this is a chocolate mousse cake with chocolate torte insert and almost everybody said they did not taste the glaze much.
 It’s barely there.

 What kind of cake is best suited for mirror glaze?

 Ideally, you want something that has a smooth finish.
-If you have a bumpy cake you will see that glaze will coat and show those bumps and dips.
-So it’s good to either have a smoothly frosted cake for best results.
-And it’s best on frozen cakes because the gelatin sets as soon as it hit the chilled cake.
+If you have a bumpy cake the glaze will show those bumps and dips.
+So it’s good to have a smoothly frosted cake for best results.
+Also, it’s best on frozen cakes because the gelatin sets as soon as it hit the chilled cake.

-This one is a Chocolate Mousse cake with a Chocolate Torte Insert.
-Tomorrow when I share the video with you; you will see the chocolate mousse is fairly smooth and is frozen.
+This one is a chocolate mousse cake with a chocolate torte insert.
+In the video, you will see the chocolate mousse is fairly smooth and frozen.